The Cooloola Great Walk is a class 4 track according to Australian Standards.

 - Tracks may be overgrown by fast-growing vines; hazards such as fallen trees and branches are likely to be present.

-- A moderate level of fitness level with previous experience recommended and ankle-supporting footwear is strongly recommended.
+- A moderate level of fitness with previous experience is recommended and ankle-supporting footwear is strongly recommended.

 - A moderate level of navigation skills is recommended, involving self-reliance in first aid and the ability to cope with weather hazard situations.

 The Cooloola Great Walk has five sections; they are marked, from south to north as S1 to S5.
 S6 offers a coastal route alternative to S5.